The window to submit Letters of Intent for the 2023 Mid-Career Research Award (MCRA) is closed.

 The goals of the MCRA Program are to:

-- Advance the science underlying the clinical management of hemostasis and thrombosis disorders by supporting research to improve the health and well being of people living with blood disorders
+- Advance the science underlying the molecular basis or clinical management of hemostasis and thrombosis by supporting investigator-initiated research to ultimately improve the health and well-being of people living with blood disorders

 - Combat the shortage of skilled academic researchers in benign hematology by supporting investigators in the U.S. and Canada at a critical juncture in their academic research careers.

 - Provide financial support for talented investigators to enable them to transition from mentored research to full research independence by filling the gap between career development awards and R01 level funding.

 General Eligibility Requirements:

 Eligible applicants for the MCRA must demonstrate a commitment to academic research careers in non-malignant hematology and fulfill the following requirements:

 - Have an MD, DO, PhD, MD/PhD, or equivalent doctoral degree

 - Hold a faculty position at an institution in the U.S. or Canada